kompendium-ano/fae/README.md

 __NOTE: currently in a process of merging from several other repos and branches that used for experiments.__

 Factom-2-Ethereum bidirectional bridge.
 Main idea is to re-use smart-contracts functionality from Ethereum and Factom platforms and allow calling contracts and data from one system to another.
-For the current setup, we forsee 2 main cases:
+For the current setup, we forsee following cases:

 - transferring ERC20, ERC-721, ERC-1155 from Ethereum to Factom via FAT
 - storing data of Factom, calling it from Ethereum side